ehabhamdy/house-price-prediction-azure/README.md

 1. Install azure CLI.
 2. Login to your azure account `azure login`
 3. Deploy the app to Azure App Services:
-`az webapp create -g houseprediction-rg -p house-prediction-service-plan -n house-prediction-app --runtime PYTHON:3.9`
+`az webapp up -g houseprediction-rg -p house-prediction-service-plan -n house-prediction-app -l westeurope --sku B1 --runtime PYTHON:3.9`
 4. For automatic deployment, configure azure DevOps, create a new pipeline and make sure to add a Service Connection to the deployed Azure App Services app.
 5. Make sure to select the pipeline configuration file from the code repository `azure-pipelines.yml`